Wine bottling, fermentation, grape pressing, traditional method...

 Second Fermentation

-The second fermentation takes about 30 days at cellar temperature (55 degrees Fahrenheit).
-The process is slowed by the presence of alcohol, cooler temperature, and increasing pressure.
+The second fermentation takes place over about 30 days at a controlled cellar temperature of around 55°F (13°C).
+This slower process is influenced by the existing alcohol content, the cool temperature, and the increasing pressure inside the bottle.

-As before, the yeast feeds on the sugar and converts it into alcohol and carbon dioxide.
-In second fermentation, the carbon dioxide is trapped in the bottle and dissolved into the wine, creating a sparkling wine.
+During this stage, the yeast consumes the added sugar, converting it into alcohol and carbon dioxide.
+Because the bottle is sealed, the carbon dioxide dissolves into the wine, creating the delicate bubbles that define sparkling wine.

 Yeast Aging (En Tirage)

-The young sparkling wine is left to age and develop undisturbed for at least a year and a half.
-Early in the aging process, the spent yeast cells begin to break down.
-This process produces many changes in the sparkling wine.
+The young sparkling wine is left to age undisturbed for at least a year and a half.
+Early in this aging process, the spent yeast cells begin to break down—a transformation that brings about significant changes in the wine.

 Riddling